List of fastest-selling albums

 This is a list of the world's fastest-selling albums of recorded music.
 To appear on the list, the figure must have been published by a reliable source and all sales must have occurred in the first week of release.
-This list can contain any type of album, including studio albums, extended plays, greatest hits, compilations, various artists, soundtracks and remixes.
+This list may include any type of album, including studio albums, extended plays, greatest hits, compilations, various artists, soundtracks and remixes.
 Market order within the article is ranked alphabetically.
-Albums within each table are listed in order of number of copies sold and thereafter by the artist's first name.
+Albums within each table are listed in order of the number of copies sold and thereafter by the artist's first name.

 Argentina

 This is a list of the fastest-selling albums in Argentina.

+Cameroon

 Canada

 This is a list of the fastest-selling albums in Canada since Nielsen SoundScan tracking began in 1995.
 25 by Adele is the fastest-selling album of all time in Canada with over 305,928 copies sold in its first seven days of release.

+Chile

+China

+This is a list of the fastest-selling albums in China.

 Colombia

 This is a list of the fastest-selling albums in Colombia.